pearl-yu/twitch_project/README.md

 - About dependent variable: Plotted average weekly streaming time of 90 randomly selected streamers.
 Looks binormal.Using 30-hour to classify part-time and full-time sounds like the initial plan.
 - About features from chat files: Fit topic models on 90 videos, checked on correlation including lag 1 to guide theory building.

-Oct 20th meeting:
+<ins>Oct 20th meeting:<ins>
-  Today we thought about **what's the interesting question** again: The idea is that streamers can experience burnout from managing interactions, unique to content creators in live streaming.
+- Today we thought about **what's the interesting question** again: The idea is that streamers can experience burnout from managing interactions, unique to content creators in live streaming.
 Too many interactions/engagements with viewers might be too heavy of a workload.
 This might in a long term impact the streamers' streaming decisions.
-  We think this question has a larger scope than the previous direction (which is to see if something in the chat impacts the streamers' decisions).
+  - We think this question has a larger scope than the previous direction (which is to see if something in the chat impacts the streamers' decisions).

 <ins>Action items: <ins>